-Have plenty of nappies, wipes, changes of clothes with you for the flight for your children and for you.
-Also bring some small toys, books to entertain.
+Have plenty of nappies, wipes, and changes of clothes with you for the flight for your children and for you.
+Also bring some small toys, and books to entertain.
 Most long haul flights give out a small gift package to children.
 But, as you know, most children enjoy having their comfort toys and security blankets with them.
 I know my two did.

 Rachael had a blanket she liked to have with her and Jason’s thing was toy matchbox cars, preferably two one in each hand.
 Driving his cars on the seats would keep him happy for hours.

 Use your child’s pram up until the last moment.
 Using your pram up until the flight ensures a comfortable transit in the airport and a rested child.
 Flights currently allow you to check the prams and car seats at the check-in gate.
 Do however ask your airline when and where you need to check in the prams.
 This is because flying procedures are always changing.